 Both the ELCA and our synod have numerous resources available to assist congregations in preparing their own policies, identifying and preventing sexual misconduct, and screening staff and volunteer leaders.
 One example includes the ELCA’s Safe Connections: What Parishioners Can Do to Understand and Prevent Clergy Sexual Abuse resource and other congregational material found on our website.

-For assistance with your congregation’s child protection policies or protocols, please contact Pastor Rob Blezard or Pastor Sharron Blezard, Assistants to the Bishop.
+For assistance with your congregation’s child protection policies or protocols, please contact Pastor Beth Martini, assistant to the bishop.

 ALL Mandated Reporters are required to obtain and update background clearances every 60 months (5 years).

 - Child Abuse History Clearance Form (CY-113) – Obtained from the Department of Human Services.
 Click here for online access.
 (Listed above as well)

 - Pennsylvania State Police Request for Criminal Record Check Form (SP4-164).
 Click here for online access.
 (Listed above as well)